serggasp/comp6741/docs/index.md

 # News

+* 2 Feb 2024: An MS Teams link has been added.
+All links should be up-to-date for 2024T1 now.
 * 2 Feb 2024: The Moodle link has been updated.
-All links are now up-to-date for 2024T1.
 * 2 Feb 2024: A FAQ question on student expectations has been added.
 * 30 Jan 2024: The Monday lecture has been moved to a larger room: Matthews 310.
 * 29 Jan 2024: The course outline link has been updated to this term's edition.
 Main change: the assignment mark is composed only of the marks of 2 individual assignments and 1 group assignment.